openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 bitbake core-image-minimal
 ```

-> **NOTE**: For validation/testing/reviewing purposes, you may consider using `nohup` command and ensuring that your vpn/ssh connection remains uninterrupted.
+> **NOTE**: For validation/testing/reviewing purposes, you may consider using the `nohup` command and ensure that your vpn/ssh connection remains uninterrupted.

 ## Step 3: Verify the Yocto Image with OpenVINO packages.